pmagalhaes2/green-acesso-challenge/README.md

 # Rick And Morty Wiki

 Hi!
-This is a project developed with the intention to practicing React.js and solving a challenge in a selection process.
+This is a project developed with the intention to practicing React.js and Typescript.

 Nice things that could be learned from this project: